 What is a 2Up Offer?

-Bookmakers such as Bet365 and Paddy Power are known for their 2up offers, sometimes referred to as ‘early payout offers’.
+Bookmakers such as Bet365, Skybet and Paddy Power offer the promotion known as 2up, sometimes referred to as ‘early payout offers’.

 The concept is simple; when your team goes two goals up, they will pay out your bet as a winner.